 Body comparison: Leica Q Typ 116 vs Olympus E-M10 II

 An illustration of the physical size and weight of the Leica Q Typ 116 and the Olympus E-M10 II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Q Typ 116 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is somewhat smaller (4 percent) than the Leica Q Typ 116.
 In this context, it is worth noting that neither the Q Typ 116 nor the E-M10 II are weather-sealed.